 Westmoreland also knew that his career depended on the success of the attrition strategy.
 Westmoreland was if nothing else a very ambitious man.
 He had career aspirations that went beyond Vietnam.
 He knew that if he succeeded in Vietnam, he would be an American hero on a par with Eisenhower.
 Someday in the future he might be in a position to run for high office.
 He also understood that if attrition did not win the war, his career would end.
 In America, a comfortable retirement and public anonymity awaited a defeated general.
 Furthermore, Westmoreland wanted to lead American forces in a big war.
 That was a career officer’s highest aspiration.
 For him to have come out and admitted after the battle that the U.S. wasn’t likely to win in the South, and that the attrition strategy wasn’t going to work, went against his “can do” personality, his desire to oversee a big war, and his personal wish to end his career on a high note.

 Most importantly, if attrition failed to break the Communists’ will to resist, there existed no fall back strategy.
 Attrition was it.
 Westmoreland had already rejected the use of U.S. troops in an enclave strategy, counter-insurgency strategy, and a static defense of South Vietnam’s borders.
-Without attrition, Westmoreland had no other means of achieving the U.S. objective of forcing the Communists to cease operations in the South.
+Absent the attrition strategy, Westmoreland had no other means of achieving the U.S. objective of forcing the Communists to cease operations in the South.
 If attrition did not work, the United States could not save South Vietnam, and that meant the war was already lost.
-So the Battle of the Ia Drang Valley had to be an American victory.
-If the battle had been a defeat or a draw, it meant the U.S. had little chance of success in South Vietnam.
-Thus, it was not surprising Westmoreland claimed the battle as an American victory; too much was riding on its outcome to have allowed it to be framed any other way.
+So the Battle of the Ia Drang Valley had to be an American victory; there was just too much riding on its outcome to have allowed it to be framed any other way.

 New York Times, “Copter Division Reaches Vietnam,” R. W. Apple Jr., September 13, 1965.